January 5, 2020

 Krista Tippett, an American philosopher, in her compelling book Becoming Wise: An Inquiry into the Mystery and Art of Living, suggests there are three types of questions she deals with most often — simplistic, combative, and generous.

-I want to keep honing both skills–questioning and listening.
-They are inextricably linked, and each is a form of art.
-In most cases, I’m using the term “expansive” rather than Tippett’s “generous”, because it feels more inclusive and all-embracing.
+I want to keep honing both skills, each of which is a form of art.
+In most cases, I’m using the term “expansive” rather than Tippett’s “generous” word, because it feels even more inclusive and all-embracing.

 These tend to generate superficial answers.